ama-work/2022_201-AMA-Landing/README.md

 Ama is a design-led web development agency, passionate about generating beautiful, clean, and bespoke websites with unique content.

 Visit [ama.work](https://ama.work) for more information.
-We are actively looking for designers and developers, if you are interested, feel free to write us an email to [info@ama.work].
+We are actively looking for designers and developers, if you are interested, feel free to write us an email to info@ama.work.

 ## Stack